Shayan-hab/AI-ML-project-collection/README.md

 In supervised learning, regression problems aim to predict a **continuous numerical value**.
 Since our target variable (car price) is continuous, this project belongs to the regression category.

+## 🧠 Problem Statement
+Car prices depend on multiple factors such as mileage, age, engine size, and model type.
+Manually estimating the right value can be difficult.
+This project uses **machine learning** to predict a fair market price for BMW vehicles based on these features.